hasan8130/Kill-Bill--2D-game/README.md

-# Tic_Tac_Toe
+# Android app
-Developed a basic Tic Tac Toe game app using Java
+Developed a 2d game using java and XML in Android Studio .